Dharmapuri31/TicTacToe/README.md

 # TicTacToe & Wild TicTacToe Using Minimax search algorithm
 <body>
-  <br>I recently worked on this project and it was a fun learning experience.
+  I recently worked on this project and it was a fun learning experience.
 A game is built using the Minimax search.
-It is a backtracking algorithm that is used for decision making in game theory.</br>
+It is a backtracking algorithm that is used for decision making in game theory.